Calgary is a city on the move! While there are a lot of cars in Calgary, there are several other ways to get around.

 Book of 10 single use tickets = $21.00 (40% savings from retail price).
 Ticket books will be sold at certain locations, effective Aug 4.
 You may need to present your UNICARD or proof of active student status when purchasing.
 For more information, please visit here.

 Driving in Calgary (and the province of Alberta) is regulated by the Alberta Government to ensure everyone’s safety.
-All drivers must have an adequate license, car insurance, and a registered vehicle or rental.
+All drivers must have an adequate license, car insurance, and a registered vehicle (whether owned or rented).

 You can drive in Alberta as long as you are registered as a full-time student and you have a valid license from your home country.
 This is especially relevant if you plan to rent a car.
 You must have the following documents with you while driving: